 A game of strategy, patience, and cool plastic camels!
 The desert is still treacherous, mysterious, and without mercy.
 But for those willing to risk the dangers of the shifting, sun-baked sands, the desert holds riches beyond compare.
 Players each control a tribe of nomads vying for control of the desert.
 By establishing caravans and taking over oases, the players gain points as their tribes increase in power.
 For 2 – 5 players, games run about 45 minutes.

-FOR MORE: Buy Through the Desert
+FOR MORE: Buy Through the Desert on Amazon

 #03 | Alhambra